MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/importexporttext-macro-action.md

 Text data that you append to an existing Access table must be compatible with the table's structure.

 - Each field in the text must be of the same data type as the corresponding field in the table.

 - The fields must be in the same order (unless you set the **Has Field Names** argument to **Yes**, in which case the field names in the text must match the field names in the table).

 This action is similar to clicking **Text File** in the **Import** or **Export** group on the **External Data** tab.
 The arguments of the **ImportExportText** action reflect the options in the wizard started by the **Text File** command.

 > [!TIP]
-> <P>An import/export specification stores the information Access needs to import, export, or link a text file.
+> An import/export specification stores the information Access needs to import, export, or link a text file.
 You can use stored specifications to import, export, or link text data from or to similar text files.
 For example, you might receive weekly sales figures in a text file from a mainframe computer.
-You can create and save a specification for this type of data and then use the specification whenever you add this data to your Access database.</P>
+You can create and save a specification for this type of data and then use the specification whenever you add this data to your Access database.

 > [!NOTE]
-> <P>If you query or filter a linked text file, the query or filter is case-sensitive.</P>
+> If you query or filter a linked text file, the query or filter is case-sensitive.

 To run the **ImportExportText** action in a Visual Basic for Applications (VBA) module, use the **TransferText** method of the **DoCmd** object.